-Surgical procedures (continued) You pay After the calendar year deductible Surgical treatment of morbid obesity - a diagnosed condition in which the body mass index is 40 or greater, or 35 or greater with co-morbidities such as diabetes, coronary artery disease, hypertension, hyperlipidemia, obstructive sleep apnea, pulmonary hypertension, weight-related degenerative joint disease, or lower extremity venous or lymphatic obstruction - when: Network: Nothing for physician services performed inpatient or outpatient hospital/ASC; \$15 copayment when performed in a physician's office Non-Network: 40% of the Plan's allowance and There is no treatable metabolic cause for the obesity Manufacture of the desired and a single for the obesity any difference between our allowance and the billed amount Member has participated in a 3-month physician-supervised weight loss program that included dietary therapy, physical activity and behavior therapy within the past 6 months and has failed to lose weight omed amount A psychological evaluation has been completed and member has been recommended for bariatric surgery Member is age 18 or older Call us at 800-694-9901 for additional information about surgical treatment of morbid obesity.
-Note: Coverage is limited to one surgical treatment for morbid obesity per member per lifetime.
-Note: Prior approval for surgical treatment of morbid obesity is required.
+Benefits description You pay After the calendar year deductible Surgical procedures (cont.)
+Consumer Option Surgical treatment of morbid obesity - a diagnosed condition in which the body mass index is 40 or greater, or 35 or greater with co-morbidities such as diabetes, coronary artery disease, hypertension, hyperlipidemia, obstructive sleep apnea, pulmonary hypertension, weight-related degenerative joint disease, or lower extremity venous or lymphatic obstruction - when: • There is no treatable metabolic cause for the obesity • Member has participated in a 3-month physician-supervised weight loss program that included dietary therapy, physical activity and behavior therapy within the past 6 months and has failed to lose weight • A psychological evaluation has been completed and member has been recommended for bariatric surgery • Member is age 18 or older Network: Nothing for physician services performed inpatient or outpatient hospital/ASC; \$15 copayment when performed in a physician's office Non-Network: 40% of the Plan's allowance and any difference between our allowance and the billed amount Note: Prior approval is required.
 Call us at 800-694-9901.
-See Other services under You need prior Plan approval for certain services , Section 3 Surgical transgender services (gender reassignment surgery) to treat gender dysphoria for members age 18 and older who have been diagnosed as a transsexual and have completed a recognized program of transgender identity treatment which includes: Network: Nothing for physician services performed inpatient or outpatient hospital/ASC; \$15 copayment when performed in a physician's office Two referral letters from qualified mental health professionals, one in a purely evaluative role; Non-Network: 40% of the Plan's allowance and any difference between our allowance and the Persistent, well-documented gender dysphoria; billed amount Capacity to make a fully informed decision and to consent to treatment, and; Twelve months of continuous hormone therapy as appropriate to the member's gender goals Covered surgical procedures are limited to: Female to male surgery: mastectomy, hysterectomy, vaginectomy, salpingo- oophorectomy, metoidioplasty, phalloplasty, urethroplasty, scrotoplasty, and placement of testicular and erectile prosthesis Male to female surgery: penectomy, orchidectomy, vaginoplasty, clitoroplasty, and labiaplasty Note: Prior approval for surgical transgender services is required.
-Call us at 800 694-9901.
-See Other services under You need prior Plan approval for certain services , Section 3.
-Pain management Network: Nothing for services performed on an Treatment and management of chronic musculoskeletal pain through interventional procedures such as nerve blocks. inpatient basis or outpatient hospital /ASC; \$15 copayment when performed in a physician's office Note: Prior approval is required for pain management services.
-Call us at 800-694-9901 prior to scheduling treatment.
-See Other services under You need prior Plan approval for certain services , Section 3.
-Non-Network: 40% of the Plan's allowance and any difference between our allowance and the billed amount Note: Benefits for these services will be paid at the Non-Network level when you receive services from a Non-Network provider.
+See Section 3, Other services under You need prior Plan approval for certain services .
+Subsequent surgery for morbid obesity is subject to the following additional presurgical requirements: All criteria listed above for the initial procedure must be met again Previous morbid obesity surgery occurred at least 2 years prior to the requested subsequent surgical procedure Weight loss from the initial procedure was less than 50% of the member's excess body weight at the time of the initial procedure Member complied with prescribed post-surgical nutrition and exercise program Documentation from the member's provider(s) that pre-surgical requirements have been met and must be received prior to surgery Network: Nothing for physician services performed inpatient or outpatient hospital/ASC; \$15 copayment when performed in physician's office Non-Network: 40% of the Plan's allowance and any difference between our allowance and the billed amount Surgical transgender services (gender reassignment surgery) to treat gender dysphoria for members age 18 and older who have been diagnosed as a transsexual and have completed a recognized program of transgender identity treatment which includes: Network: Nothing for physician services performed inpatient or outpatient hospital/ASC; \$15 copayment when performed in a physician's office Two referral letters from qualified mental health professionals, one in a purely evaluative role Non-Network: 40% of the Plan's allowance and any difference between our allowance Persistent, well-documented gender dysphoria and the billed amount Capacity to make a fully informed decision and to consent to treatment; and Twelve months of continuous hormone therapy as appropriate to the member's gender goals Covered surgical procedures are limited to: Female to male surgery: mastectomy, hysterectomy, vaginectomy, salpingo- oophorectomy, metoidioplasty, phalloplasty, urethroplasty, scrotoplasty, and placement of testicular and erectile prosthesis Male to female surgery: penectomy, orchidectomy, vaginoplasty, clitoroplasty, and labiaplasty Note: Prior approval is required.
+Call us at 800-694-9901.
+See Section 3, Other services under You need prior Plan approval for certain services .